Ethan Brooks

-Ethan Barbier Brooks (born April 27, 1972) is an American former professional football offensive tackle in the National Football League (NFL) for the Atlanta Falcons, St. Louis Rams, Arizona Cardinals, Baltimore Ravens and Dallas Cowboys.
-He played college football at Williams College.
+Ethan Barbier Brooks (born April 27, 1972) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Atlanta Falcons, St. Louis Rams, Arizona Cardinals, Baltimore Ravens and Dallas Cowboys.
+He played college football for the Williams Ephs.

 Early life

 Brooks grew up in Simsbury, Connecticut.
 He attended Westminster School, a small prep school with a poor football record while he was there.
 He was not recruited by Division I-A schools, but had opportunities to play with a scholarship at Division I-AA schools.

-His father Alan had gone to Wesleyan University and was good enough to be invited to the Baltimore Colts training camp.
+His father Alan had gone to Wesleyan University and was later invited to the Baltimore Colts training camp.
 When Brooks graduated, Williams College had a better football program than Wesleyan and the other school of the "Little Three", Amherst College, good enough to be a Division III "football power".

 College career

 Brooks had NFL aspirations and thought that the Division III level of play would not be the best route to the NFL.
 He intended to go to Bucknell University which had a superior football program as a Division I-AA program and was still a good academic institution.
 However, he did not think he would be accepted at Division III Williams College, because although his academics were good for a football player, they were low for the school.
 Nevertheless, Williams admitted him with financial aid and he chose to attend, because of both their stellar academic reputation and rich football tradition.